deepset-ai/haystack/docs/v0.6.0/_src/api/api/document_store.md

 If set to False, an error is raised if the document ID of the document being added already exists.
 - `index`: Name of index in document store to use.
+- `similarity`: The similarity function used to compare document vectors. 'dot_product' is the default sine it is more performant with DPR embeddings. 'cosine' is recommended if you are using a Sentence BERT model.

 <a name="faiss.FAISSDocumentStore.write_documents"></a>
 #### write\_documents